wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ![image](https://user-images.githubusercontent.com/96860148/156932154-bbb91a1d-98ca-4319-a8ac-98322e9a12cb.png)

-Trying LFI and RFI proved useless and then I realized that the description sort of put me in subliminal persusation.
+Trying LFI and RFI proved useless and then I realized that the description was some sort of subliminal persuation.
 I was thinking the way the way the author wanted me to think, not how i should think think...bingo 😸.
 Mr.Dirsearch sorted me out....again..

 ![image](https://user-images.githubusercontent.com/96860148/156932380-83ce3ae5-9f9d-4dd5-9321-9c1253f5f862.png)